-UMhlathuze Municipality has a new LED Strategy adopted by Council together with the Fifth Generation IDP on 25 May 2022.
-The plan was developed with the help of a service provider, it comes with clear timelines of projects and programs to be implemented within a period of five years.
+UMhlathuze Municipality has an LED Strategy adopted by Council together with the Fifth Generation IDP on 25 May 2022.
+The plan has been reviewed in response to the MEC comments on the Fifth Generation IDP 2022/2027.
+The review was done internally and the reviewed LED Strategy for 2023/204 was adopted by council together with the Final IDP Review 2023/2024 on 25 May 2023.
+The plan comes with clear timelines of projects and programs to be implemented within a period of five years.

-8.27 UMhlathuze's Economic Profile
+7.37 UMhlathuze's Economic Profile